-Ubiquitous, Unique, and Useful: 5 Characteristics of Fungi that Set Them Apart
+Ubiquitous, Unique, And Useful: 5 Characteristics Of Fungi That Set Them Apart

 Fungi are everywhere.
 However, their tremendous variety and complexity make them largely mysterious and misunderstood.
 They live in close relationships with the plants and animals around them, using highly evolved mechanisms to ensure their survival.
 To help understand how important they are to the environment, this roundup will highlight fungi's five most important characteristics.